 You'll probably hear a lot that “your mileage will drop significantly once you hit the Sierra”.
 This scares many hikers, and although it's true that you'll be doing a lot more climbing, descending, and (hopefully) stopping and enjoying (and hopefully not dragging yourself through snow), this doesn't necessarily mean that your daily mileage will fall.

-However, where you resupply will depend largely on the amount of miles you expect on hiking each day.
+However, where you resupply will depend largely on the number of miles you expect on hiking each day.

 Kennedy Meadows is located at mile 702.2 – remember this for the upcoming read.